 If you are heading for a Sundarban weekend tour or a 2-3 day tour, you can follow the plan that I followed on my maiden trip.
 It’ll help you.

 I will be putting the highlights of my weekend Sundarban tour plan below and will elaborate it in detail.

 Day 1 of Sundarban Weekend Tour

 On the first day of my Sundarban weekend tour, I basically traveled from my base city Kolkata to Godkhali and further acquired permits and bookings.
 Also, some exploration of the islands was done.

 |Places covered and activities pursued on day 1|

 It is ideal to start your Sundarban weekend tour from Kolkata early morning.
 Heading out early will ensure that you reach Sundarbans by 10.00 am.

 The one-hour train journey from Kolkata to Canning should be a fun ride.
-As you move further away from the streets of Kolkata, the view transforms from cluttered buildings to a more soothing lush green farm-fields.
+As you move further away from the streets of Kolkata, the view transforms from cluttered buildings to more soothing lush green farm fields.

 As you de-board the train at Canning station, the hustle-bustle around the station is notable.
 Just outside the station, there are a number of tours and travel outlets offering a range of Sundarban tours.

 It is often a good idea to refuel yourself with a cup of tea from any local vendor here.
 The ambience of the local bazaar is not perfect but it is one of its own kind.